 At SignalFire, we take a human + technology approach to evaluating new spaces and supporting exceptional founders building the future of evolving markets.
 We use data to find patterns & trends and layer human judgement & curation to predict market shifts and winners in different categories.
 Read on for an analysis of the rapidly developing remote work landscape and the implications on the broader future of work.
 If you’re building something special in the space, reach out to us!

-For those who prefer Airtable (which is definitely my preferred way to mentally map), you can access all 200+ companies here or see the embedded view below.
+For those who prefer Airtable (which is definitely my preferred way to mentally map), you can access all 200+ companies here.

 The Rise Of Remote Work